eXtensible Markup Language

 <?xml version="1.0" encoding="utf-8" standalone="no"?>

 If present, must be the first thing in the document.
 No whitespace or comments may precede it.
-Only a Unicode byte-order mark, but that's different.
-That way a processor can guess the encoding well enough to get to the encoding declaration.
+Okay well a Unicode byte-order mark can, but that’s different.
+That way a processor can guess the encoding well enough to get to the encoding declaration from the first few bytes of the file.

 Encoding could be utf-8, utf-16, iso-10646-UCS-2, iso-10646-UCS-4, iso-8859-1, ..., iso-8859-15, iso-2202-jp, Shift_JIS, EUC-JP, ...